Jon Hiseman: Career

 In 1982 Hiseman built what was at the time a state-of-the-art recording studio next to his home, and together with the compositional skills of Barbara Thompson produced many recordings for film and television soundtracks.
 Hiseman was a founding member of the United Jazz and Rock Ensemble, a German-based "Band of Band Leaders", along with Barbara Thompson.

 Colosseum reunited in June 1994 with the same line-up of musicians as when they broke up 23 years earlier.
 They played the Freiburg Zelt Musik Festival and followed it up with a German TV Special (WDR Cologne) in October, which was recorded and released as a CD and a VHS video; a DVD version followed in 2003.
 Several new studio releases also followed, as well as four expanded editions of Valentyne Suite and Colosseum Live, plus several compilation boxed sets.
 Barbara Thompson joined the band on various occasions before the death of Dick Heckstall-Smith in 2004 and since then was a permanent member of the band.
 Colosseum played its farewell concert on 28 February 2015.

 In October 2010 a biography of Hiseman, titled Playing the Band, was published.
 It was written by Martyn Hanson and edited by original Colosseum manager, Colin Richardson.

 In 2017 Hiseman formed a new trio band called JCM with guitarist/vocalist Clem Clempson and bass player/vocalist Mark Clarke.
 The band recorded an album Heroes late in 2017 which was released in April 2018.
 JCM began touring on 7 April.

 Personal life and death

 He was married to saxophonist Barbara Thompson from 1967.

 In May 2018 Hiseman's family reported that he was struggling with a brain tumour.
 He died at the age of 73 on 12 June 2018 in Sutton, London, England from a brain haemorrhage, following surgery to remove the tumour.
-He was nine days short of his 74th birthday.